Expansion to Primary School

 - Greater flexibility with a larger budget to deploy staff and curriculum resources effectively.

-From September 2017 the school's Published Admission Number (PAN) will reduce from 25 to 15.
-The expansion will progress year by year as children move up the school, reaching Year 6 by 2019 The school will be a half-form entry primary school and eventually all classes, except Reception Class, will be mixed age.
-Once the transition to primary school is complete we will have four classes, as follows:
+From September 2017 the school's Published Admission Number (PAN) was reduced from 25 to 15.
+The expansion is progressing year by year as children move up the school, reaching Year 6 by 2019 The school will be a half-form entry primary school and eventually all classes, except Reception Class, will be mixed age.
+Once the transition to primary school is complete Clandon School will have four classes, as follows:

-- Early Years: Reception class will be taught as a class of 15 children.
+Reception class will be taught as a class of up to 15 children

 There are a number of benefits of mixed aged classes: